 The importance of the video streaming feature is to let users record videos and events, and share them in real-time which will be more like live streaming.
 Users are also able to add stickers, emojis, filters, texts, and music directly during their live stream.

-Along with the streaming service, WeChat has also planned to launch several satellite applications which will be linked to the main app and will also have an independent existence.
+Along with the streaming service, WeChat has also planned to launch several satellite applications that will be linked to the main app and will also have an independent existence.
 Live streaming can convert traffic to other social media websites and apps, so it’s a great opportunity for brands to post some products or service-related content on their social media accounts after doing live streaming, in order to increase their brand awareness.

 Live streaming & e-commerce